DeRozan scores 25, Spurs rally from 18 down, beat Raptors

 After a Toronto timeout, Siakam missed a shot that would have tied the game.
 San Antonio’s Lonnie Walker IV grabbed the rebound, Lowry fouled DeRozan, and the former Raptors star pushed the lead to four points by making a pair from the line.

-Lowry replied with a deep 3, cutting the deficit to one, and Aldridge missed a pair of free throws with four seconds left, but Siakam’s long 3-pointer bounced off the backboard at the buzzer.
+Lowry replied with a deep 3, cutting the deficit to one, and Aldridge missed a pair of free throws with four seconds left.
+But Siakam’s long 3-pointer bounced off the backboard at the buzzer.

 DeRozan missed his first three free throws but made 11 straight the rest of the way.
 He didn’t score until 1:25 remained in the first half and attempted just three shots in the first two quarters, but made six of nine attempts in the second half.

+“I’m pretty sure it means a lot to him to come back here and get a win,” said Spurs center Jakob Poeltl, DeRozan’s teammate in Toronto and San Antonio.
+“Last year we were really close, we ended up losing a close game.
+This year it was a close game again and we ended up winning it.”

-Ibaka had 21 points and a season-high 15 rebounds, and Lowry had 16 points and a season-high 15 assists for the Raptors.
-Ibaka’s double-double was his career-best eighth straight.
-He’s the third Toronto player to achieve the feat.
-Chris Bosh did it five times and Donyell Marshall did it once.
+Ibaka had 21 points and a season-high 15 rebounds for the Raptors, and Lowry finished with 16 points and a season-high 15 assists.

+Toronto is 4-6 since a five-game winning streak ended with a loss at Indiana on Dec.
+23. The Raptors blew a double-digit lead in the fourth quarter against Portland last Tuesday, and needed overtime to win at Charlotte the following night.

+“Normally our fourth-quarter defense is great, but it wasn’t tonight,” Raptors coach Nick Nurse said.

 San Antonio’s comeback spoiled the returns of Siakam and Powell, each of whom had missed 11 games since a Dec.
 18 win at Detroit.
-Powell scored 20 points and Siakam had 15, including 12 in the first quarter.
+Powell scored 20 points and Siakam had 15, including 12 in the first.

+“Obviously happy to be back,” Siakam said.
+“Definitely a little tired but I’ll take that after being out for a month.”

 FAMILY FIRST